Spark-Innovations/sc4-hsm/doc/SC4-HSM user manual.md

 To run the pre-flashed demo, simply plug the unit into a USB port and connect to it using a terminal emulator.
 The details of how to do this depend on your operating system.
 On Linux, the device will show up as /dev/ttyACM0.
 On a Mac, it will show up as /dev/cu.usbmodem80171 (the number may be different).
 On Windows it will show up as a USB serial device named "STM32 Virtual Com Port."

 The SC4-HSM software comes with a little terminal emulator called "term" which you can use to communicate with the SC4-HSM.
 The source code is in the tools directory.
-To build it, just type 'make'.
+To build it, just cd to the tools directory and type 'make'.

 Note that on Linux the SC4-HSM by default is accessible only by the root user, so you will need to use [sudo](https://en.wikipedia.org/wiki/Sudo) or [setuid](https://en.wikipedia.org/wiki/Setuid) to obtain the necessary privileges.

 ## Programming the SC4-HSM

-The SC4-HSM comes with demo software pre-loaded into the flash.
-A tarball of the source code for the demo is [here](sc4-hsm.tgz) (a [git repository](https://github.com/Spark-Innovations/sc4-hsm) will be available soon).
+The SC4-HSM comes with demo firmware pre-loaded into the flash.
+But the HSM is designed for you to build and upload firmware yourself.
+The best place to get the latest firmware is our [git repository](https://github.com/Spark-Innovations/sc4-hsm) but you can also download a tarball [here](sc4-hsm.tgz).
+The git repo will generally be more up to date than the tarball, but the tarball includes a pre-built binary that you can use without having to install the gnu-arm compiler toolchain (see the section entitled "Building the firmware" below).

-The tarball includes a pre-built binary of the demo software in build/firmware.dfu.
 In order to load new firmware into the SC4-HSM you will need a copy of [dfu-util](http://dfu-util.sourceforge.net).

 To load new firmware you will need to get the SC4-HSM in to DFU (Device Firmware Update) mode.
 To do this, hold down the DFU button on the bottom of the board (see figure 1) while resetting the device, either by pressing the RESET button at the top of the board, or by plugging the device into a USB port while holding down the DFU button.